What is cocoa butter?

-Why Is Cocoa Dutch Processed?
+Why is Cocoa Dutch Processed?

 Natural cocoa powder has a very acidic and bitter taste.
 In order to neutralize the taste we Dutch process it to give it a more consistent flavor than natural cocoa.
-With Dutch processed cocoa, you will have a more all around consistent flavor result in your baking.
+With Dutch processed cocoa, you will have a more consistent flavor result in your baking.